Archipelago Area 51: Andy Leleisi'uao

 Archipelago Area 51 is an alternative reality that disregards time and space.
 These villages are inhabited with extraterrestrial and human sentiments who have created their own culture and history.
 They are impossible collectivist and joyful societies that revel in the simplicities of their existence.

-Guest Speaker: Dr. Teariki Puni.
+Opening Speaker, Dr. Teariki Puni.

 Andy Leleisi’uao returns to solo exhibition in Rarotonga for the first time in 5 years.